Ayyagari99/SnakeGameArrayJS/README.md

 # A Small Catch:
 The game does not end when the snake hits itself. <br />
-This part is yet to be developed. <br/ >
+This part is yet to be developed. <br />